 - Assessment of a collection’s condition and environment.

 - Recommendations for storage, housing and handling.

 - Recommendations for exhibition conditions.

 - Recommendations for mounting, matting and framing.

 Contact us to discuss how I can help you improve the environment in which your photograph is preserved.

 Emergency response and preparedness

-Several natural disasters, for instance floods, tornados, wild fires, etc., can induce irreversible loss and damages to photographic collections, from family treasures to heritage collections.
-By definition we cannot control when an emergency situation arises; however, we can mitigate the risks, plan the response and recover the collection after a disaster.
+Natural disasters, for instance floods, tornados, wild fires, etc., can induce irreversible loss and damage to photographic collections, from family treasures to heritage collections.
+We cannot control when the disaster happen; however, we can mitigate the risks, plan the response and recover the collection after a disaster.

 - Creation of a disaster response plan.